Phani-1532/Phani-1532/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on ** Cretaing End to End web applications **
+- 🔭 I’m currently working on ** Creating End to End web applications **
 - 🌱 I’m currently learning ** front-end **
 - 💬 Ask me about ** Html and css, js **
 - 📫 How to reach me: ** phanindragadireddy@gmail.com **